 - DSC PostScript (or just "PostScript"): PostScript conforming to the DSC conventions defined in Appendix G of the PostScript Language Reference. - Raw PostScript: PostScript following no particular structural conventions.
 The use of raw PostScript is discouraged.
-As mentioned in "Ordering of content" on page 49, a special DSC comment is required to support fast and reliable location of the main XMP. - ► EPS: PostScript conforming to the EPS conventions defined in Appendix H of the PostScript Language Reference.
+As mentioned in 1.6.2.1.1, "Ordering of content", a special DSC comment is required to support fast and reliable location of the main XMP. - EPS: PostScript conforming to the EPS conventions defined in Appendix H of the PostScript Language Reference.
 EPS is a subset of DSC PostScript.